 The camping sites at Hugh Muntz Park or Tully Park will continue to be free to camp for up to 3 nights.
 We encourage the recreational use of natural habitat with suitable infrastructure (e.g. toilet, shower, waste disposal) as it provides an ideal opportunity for residents and visitors to enjoy the natural beauty of the City of Logan.

 The proposed local law amendments were available for community feedback from 13 October to 10 November 2021.
-The proposed local law amendments have now been distributed to State agencies to undertake a State Interest Check.
+The proposed local law amendments were then distributed to State agencies to undertake a State Interest Check.
+Council is currently reviewing responses received from State agencies.

 A copy of the proposed amendments is provided below: